Search for electroweak-scale dijet resonances using trigger-level analysis with the ATLAS detector in $132$ fb$^{-1}$ of $pp$ collisions at $\sqrt{s} = 13$ TeV: Uncertainties

 The systematic uncertainties in the signal and background contributions were treated as uncorrelated.

 The amount of spurious signal determined for each signal hypothesis and mass was considered as an additional systematic uncertainty by adding a separate signal component of identical shape and a Gaussian-constrained amplitude to the signal-plus-background fits.
 This uncertainty was found to be up to the order of half the statistical uncertainty in the signal amplitude for most \Zprime and narrow Gaussian-shaped resonance signals and up to \(170\%\) of the statistical uncertainty for wide resonances.
+The extreme cases are largely driven by the inclusion of the systematic uncertainties in background shape in the ansatz fit, which increases the fit flexibility and the spurious signal.
 The resulting impact on the sensitive signal cross-section ranges from being negligible to up to an \(80\%\) increase, depending on signal shape and mass.

 The uncertainties originating from the total collected luminosity of the samples were below \(1\%\) and have a negligible effect on the presented results~\cite{DAPR-2021-01}.
 No other normalisation uncertainties in the \Zprime cross-section for a given coupling constant \(g_q\) is applied for comparability with other results probing \Zprime dijet resonances.